-In the Oracle Solaris 11 operating system, power management configuration has moved into an SMF configuration repository.
+In the Oracle Solaris 11 operating system, power management configuration is an SMF service.
 The new poweradm command is used to manage system power management properties directly rather than using a combination of power-related command, daemon, and configuration file.
 These changes are part of a wider set of changes to modernize the power management framework in the Oracle Solaris operating system.

 The following power management features are no longer available:

 Device power management